-For information concerning the treatment and disclosure of a correction of a prior period error, please refer to the Accounting Disclosure Paper - Presenting Restatements of Comparatives
+For information concerning the treatment and disclosure of a correction of a prior period error, please refer to the Accounting Disclosure Paper - Presenting Restatements of Comparatives on the ACT Accounting website at https://treasury.act.gov.au/accounting.

 Modification

 Agencies should modify this note to their particular requirements.
 For example, if an agency only has a change in accounting policy and no corrections of errors or change in accounting estimates, then only the section on changes in accounting policy is required.
 The note title should only reflect what the note contains.